3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike. If you’re learning how to bake, this an ideal place to start.

 For the Egg: When baking cookies, it’s always best to use egg that are at room temperature.
 This will allow the cookies to bake more evenly.
 Follow this link to learn how to quickly get eggs to room temperature!

 1. Start by mixing all three ingredients in a medium-sized mixing bowl.

 - Stir until smooth.

-3. Use a drinking glass to flatten the unbaked dough a bit and then make a hashtag pattern with a table fork.
+3. Use a drinking glass to flatten the cookies a bit and then make a hashtag pattern with a table fork.

 4. Bake at 350°F in a pre-heated oven for 12 minutes.

-5. After 12 minutes, remove the cookies from the oven and let them rest on a baking sheet for at least two more minutes.
+5. After 12 minutes, remove the cookies from the oven and allow to rest on baking sheet for at least two more minutes.

 6. Transfer the cookies to a cooling rack and allow them to cool completely.

 To Make These Crispy – Follow the directions and baking times as shown in the recipe below.

 To Make Them Soft – Reduce baking time to 9 or 10 minutes.
 Press them only lightly with the drinking glass, before marking them with a fork (they will be thicker).